 Crile Hemostatic Forceps 5 ½

-Our Crile Hemostatic forceps are manufactured from German Stainless steel.
-The instrument features a shorter length, which is available in both straight and curved blade variations.
-Full serrations on the blades allow for precise gripping of tissues and blood vessels.
+Crile Hemostatic forceps are manufactured from German Stainless steel.
+The instrument is shorter and available with either a straight or curved blade.
+Full serrations on the blades enable a precise grip of tissues and blood vessels.
 In addition, its shorter length of 5 ½’’ makes it ideal for micro and eye surgeries.
-The length helps surgeons reach multiple areas with minimal chances of complications.

 Coller Crile Forceps